monarc-project/ansible-ubuntu/README.md

 ### Notes

-Add an attribute for the ansible inventory:
+1. Add an attribute for the ansible inventory:

     $ ssh monarc@172.16.102.105 sudo -u www-data /usr/local/bin/new_monarc_clients.sh | ./ansible-ubuntu/playbook/add_inventory.py

+2. In the file inventory/hosts:

+* the section *dev* is for the FO;
+* the section *master* is for the BO
+* master in the section *dev:vars* is the ip/domain of the BO
+* publicHost in the section *dev:vars* is the ip/domain of the RPX

 ## Roles